rajatsah95/Tesla_Techies_038/README.md

 ## Infohub

-Infohub is an online publishing platform.
-The platform is an example of social journalism, having a hybrid collection of amateur and professional people and publications, or exclusive blogs or publishers on Infohub, and is regularly regarded as a blog host.
+Infohub is an online publishing platform that embodies the concept of social journalism.
+It offers a hybrid mix of content from both amateur and professional writers, including exclusive blogs and publications hosted on the platform.
+Infohub is often recognized as a popular destination for blog hosting.

 ## Project Type
 Frontend | Backend